 This pastel-colored unicorn cake is 3 layers of tasty fun and magic.
 Made with an upgraded boxed cake mix recipe and a whipped cream cheese frosting, this cake is as tasty as it is pretty.

-The filling of this colorful unicorn cake is a simple box of vanilla pudding, (the cook and serve variety).
-Made and chilled per box instructions.
-This is my super simple cheat filling for my birthday cake crepes recipe too!
-It tastes pretty close to homemade pastry cream but without all of the added work, so of course, it's a go-to favorite of mine. 😉
+For the delightful filling of this colorful unicorn cake, I used a box of cook-and-serve vanilla pudding, prepared and chilled as per the box instructions.
+This handy shortcut is a personal favorite and a go-to for my birthday cake crepes recipe as well.
+It offers a taste similar to homemade pastry cream without the added effort.

 - It's a cheaper alternative.
 You can buy a cake from a store or professional, or you can make one at home.
-Making them means there are more memories and love in every slice while keeping a little more money in your wallet.
+Making your own cake means keeping a little more money in your wallet and adding more memories and love in every slice.

 - You can customize it.
 Change up the colors or flavors as you want and really make this recipe your own!